MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

 1. Upgrade to Business Central Spring 2019.
 2. Make backup of the database.
 3. Uninstall extensions from the tenants.
+4. Unpublish system and application symbols.
-4. Convert your application from C/AL to AL.
+1. Convert your application from C/AL to AL.

    1. Export all objects except system objects to txt in new syntax for AL. For this, I used Development Shell run as an admin: